We start, buy, and invest in wonderful internet businesses.

 Sound like a fit?
 Get in touch

 In 2006, Andrew founded MetaLab, one of the world's top design agencies.
-After rapid growth, he used the profits to diversify into a variety of businesses, many of which today form Tiny.
+After rapid growth, he used the profits to diversify into a variety of businesses, which today form Tiny.
 He has gone from working out of his apartment a little over a decade ago, to today overseeing a group of companies with over 300 employees and tens of millions in revenue.

 Chris has been investing since he bought his first stock at age fourteen.
 Since then, he's served as CFO of MetaLab and other successful technology companies and served on the boards of many private companies.
 In 2015, he left MetaLab and partnered with Andrew to form Tiny.